timcmartin/recipes-bak/mains/ground_beef_chili.md

 * 1 onion chopped
 * 3 minced cloves of garlic
 * 2 minced chipotle peppers
+* 1 (14.5-ounce) can whole peeled tomatoes, processeed in food processor.
 * 2 c of water
 * 15 ounce can of pinto beans and liquid
 * 2 tsp sugar